day8/re-frame/docs/NewREADME.md

 In response to an `event`, an application must compute the implication (the ambition, the intent).
 This is known as `event handling`.

-Event handler functions compute `effects`.
-Or, more accurately, they compute a **description of `effects`**, which means they say, declaratively, how the world should change (because of the event).
+Event handler functions compute `effects` or, more accurately, a **description of `effects`**.
+So they compute a data structure which says, declaratively, how the world should change (because of the event).

-Much of the time, only the state of the SPA itself need change, but sometimes the outside world must too must be effected (localstore, cookies, databases, emails, logs, etc).
+Much of the time, only the "app state" of the SPA itself need change, but sometimes the outside world must too must be effected (localstore, cookies, databases, emails, logs, etc).